-In 1951 he was promoted and appointed to command the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA), subsequently leading the regiment to Korea in the spring of 1952.
-By 5 May the 1st Regiment was fully in place and in action supporting the Commonwealth Division.
-His example of leadership, technical gunnery skills and personal courage were the example for his officers and men.
-His brilliantly conceived fire plans were cited on numerous occasions by his supported arm commanders as the decisive factor in their operations.
+In 1951, he was promoted and appointed to command the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA), leading the regiment to Korea in the spring of 1952.
+By 5 May, the 1st Regiment was fully in place and in action supporting the Commonwealth Division.
+His example of leadership, technical gunnery skills and personal courage were inspirational to his officers and men.
+His fire plans were cited on numerous occasions by his supported army commanders, as the decisive factor in their operations.
 His consistent, unflagging efforts to provide the best possible fire support were recognized in the award of the Distinguished Service Order.
-He led his regiment home to Winnipeg after firing more than 300,000 rounds.
+He led his regiment home to Winnipeg, after firing more than 300,000 rounds.
 Relinquishing command in 1955, he was assigned to Army Headquarters, Ottawa.

 After training at the US Armed Forces Staff College, Norfolk, Virginia, he was appointed Staff Planner with the NATO Standing Group in Washington.
 In March 1961, he was promoted Colonel and assumed command of the Royal Canadian School of Artillery at Camp Shilo, Manitoba.
 His considerable leadership skill and love of artillery had a profound influence on the thousands of Gunners who passed through the school.
 In August 1966, he was promoted to Brigadier and appointed Commander 2nd Canadian Infantry Brigade Group, Petawawa, Ontario.